lucas6028/daily-joke/README.md

-# Daily Joke Hub 😄
+# Daily Joke 😄

-Daily Joke Hub is a web application that provides a daily dose of laughter with a collection of jokes.
+Daily Joke is a web application that provides a daily dose of laughter with a collection of jokes.
 Users can browse jokes by categories, view a random joke, and rate jokes.

 ## Preview